maxmurdoch/flock/src/pages/insurance/commercial.md

 coverNote:
   bodyText: >-
     Good news!
-You no longer need to commit to an annual policy in order to get your proof-of-insurance for your PfCO renewal.
+You no longer need to commit to an annual policy in order to get your proof-of-insurance for your PfCO application.
   image: ../../images/uploads/cover-note.svg
   isShowing: true
   link: